goyalvipul/plotly/README.md

 **Framework Used:**
-1. Used Cypress Framework
+1. Cypress Framework
-2. Discarded POM Model for the assignment, as it acts as an Antipattern when it comes to Cypress.
+2. Directory Structure:
+   a. e2e - contains the test cases
+   b. fixtures - contain the data, which can be used for Data Driven test cases.
+   c. reports - contains mochawesome reports, autgenerated after each execution.
+3. Reports:
+   a.
+Integrated "Mochawesome" reports with the framework, which will produce an HTML version of the results of the execution.

 **Automated Test Case Details: **